What are the best books by Oscar Wilde? During his life, Wilde wrote at least 25 substantial works, and a number of them are certainly must-reads.

 Wilde’s final and perhaps his saddest work; written from self-imposed exile in France, it was penned as a memoir of his time behind bars for the crime of gross indecency.
 Prisons in Victorian Britain were an austere place and Wilde emerged a broken and forlorn shadow of his formerly exuberant self

 During his two years languishing as a guest of Her Majesty he was addressed only by the number of his prison cell, C.3-3, and his days were characterized by mind-numbingly tedious work, solitary confinement, and the bone-chilling experience of witnessing the prison prepare for execution.
 The poem’s dedication is to Charles Thomas Wooldridge, the dead man.

 Dorian the protagonist we learn enjoys "keenly the terrible pleasure of a double life".
 He is at once a low life murderer but also a member of the British upper class, able to flit from crime scene to high society event with ease.

-Anyone with an interest in the concepts of beauty, wealth and morality will find intrigue and humour in this ode to a young man who sells his soul in exchange for eternal youth.
+Anyone with an interest in the concepts of beauty, wealth, and morality will find intrigue and humor in this ode to a young man who sells his soul in exchange for eternal youth.

 Once considered a literary and commercial failure, the book aged well like a fine wine and has been readapted for the big screen many times.